gwdawson/twitter-custom-source-label/README.md

 <br>

 - [x] At the top of this page select the green code button and click "Download ZIP".
-- [x] Extract the contents of the ZIP file to a folder called "twitter-custom-source".
+- [x] Extract the contents of the ZIP file to a folder called "twitter-custom-source-label".
-- [x] Inside "twitter-custom-source", open "tweet.py" in your IDE or Text Editor.
+- [x] Inside "twitter-custom-source-label", open "tweet.py" in your IDE or Text Editor.
 - [x] CONTINUE... {how to add more applications} + {how to add your tokens}